zNaLa/docs/docs/FAQ-doc2.md

 Rythm will then remove all duplicates of any songs within your servers queue.

 ### Why can some normal users access moderative music commands?
-1. Normal users with no special permissions are only allowed to use the `!play` command to add songs to the queue by default.
+1. Normal users with no special permissions are only allowed to use the `!play` command to add songs to the queue and the `!remove` command to remove their own songs in the queue.
-   They can also use other commands that don't affect the playing music in any way.
-Example: `!queue` and `!lyrics`.
+   They can also use other commands that don't affect the playing music or the queue in any way.
+Example: `!queue`, `!lyrics`, `!save`.
 2. However, normal users can access ALL music commands when they are alone with Rythm in the voice channel.
    This is because their commands would not affect anyone but themselves.
     + For more information about users command permissions, refer to the **[Permissions](/permissions)** section in this FAQ.